Skip to content

 If you can feel it, protect it.
 Build your days around it.
 Let it be the spine that the rest of your life organises around.

-If you can't feel it, that's worth paying attention to.
-Because a life without ikigai isn't just shorter, statistically speaking.
-It's thinner.
+If you can't feel it, pay attention to that.
+A life without ikigai is shorter, statistically speaking.
+It's also thinner.
 And thinner, as we've established, is the real problem.